 There’s a lot of variables involved in choosing an audio interface, so I’ve written a comprehensive article all about them.
 You’ll learn about the different connections between the computer and your audio gear, what preamps and inserts are, common buttons and features on audio interfaces, and a huge list of audio interfaces in price ranges between under $100 to over $1000 that I can recommend.
 Read the full article here:

 Each microphone type is capable of recording any source you point it at, but some are better suited than others.
-A condenser mic, for example, is great for catching subtleties in acoustic guitars and delicate vocals, whereas a dynamic mic is better suited for direct-miking loud sources like guitar cabs and drums.
-To help you learn more about the different mic types and figure out what the best options are for microphones in your particular use case and budget, here’s an article I wrote all about how to choose the right mics for your home studio:
+A condenser microphone, for example, is great for catching subtleties in acoustic guitars and delicate vocals, whereas a dynamic microphone is better suited for direct-miking loud sources like guitar cabs and drums.
+To help you learn more about the different microphone types and figure out what the best options are for microphones in your particular use case and budget, here’s an article I wrote all about how to choose the right mics for your home studio:

 All the equipment we’ve discussed so far is used to record sounds.
 Now, we’ll explore how to get your sounds out.
 You’ll need either headphones or studio monitor speakers, and in most cases you’ll probably want both.
 Also, since most of the essential equipment doesn’t usually come with cables, we’ll take a look at home studio accessories as well.